Deborah Birx

-Deborah Leah Birx (born April 4, 1956) is an American physician and diplomat who served as the White House Coronavirus Response Coordinator under President Donald Trump from 2020 to 2021.
+Deborah Leah Birx (born April 4, 1956) is an American physician and diplomat who served as the coordinator of the White House Coronavirus Task Force under President Donald Trump from 2020 to 2021.
 Birx specializes in HIV/AIDS immunology, vaccine research, and global health.
 Starting in 2014, she oversaw the implementation of the President's Emergency Plan for AIDS Relief (PEPFAR) program to support HIV/AIDS treatment and prevention programs in 65 countries.
-From 2014-2020, Birx was the United States global AIDS coordinator for presidents Barack Obama and Donald Trump and served as the United States special representative for global health diplomacy between 2015 and 2021.
+From 2014 to 2020, Birx was the United States global AIDS coordinator for presidents Barack Obama and Donald Trump and served as the United States special representative for global health diplomacy between 2015 and 2021.
 Birx was part of the White House Coronavirus Task Force from February 2020 to January 2021.
-In March 2021, Birx joined ActivePure Technology as Chief Medical and Science Advisor.
+In March 2021, Birx joined ActivePure Technologies as Chief Medical and Science Advisor.

 Early life and education

 Birx was born in Pennsylvania.
 She is the daughter of Donald Birx, a mathematician and electrical engineer, and Adele Sparks Birx, a nursing instructor.
 Her late brother Danny was a scientist who founded a research company, and her older brother, Donald Birx, is president of Plymouth State University.

 Her family lived in Lancaster County, Pennsylvania, where she attended Lampeter-Strasburg High School.
 Growing up, the siblings used a shed behind their family home as a makeshift lab for experiments in astronomy, geology, biology, and on one occasion, a homemade satellite dish antenna mounted on roller skates.

 In Birx's sophomore year, she won third place at the Lancaster City-County Science Fair, and she was featured in a front-page story in the Lancaster New Era with the subheading: Girls Sweep Top 3 Prizes.
 She told the Intelligencer Journal that, "third is alright, but I'll be back.
 I want that first prize."
 Her junior year she competed in the International Science and Engineering Fair in San Diego.
 Her family later moved to Carlisle, Pennsylvania, and she attended Carlisle High for her final year of high school.
 During her senior year, she competed at the Capital Area Science Fair and was awarded the Grand Prize.

-In 1976, while enrolled at Hershey Medical School, Birx married a fellow medical student Bryan Dudley Raybuck and future cardiologist she met at Houghton College, and received a Bachelor of Science degree in chemistry, completing her undergraduate studies in two years.
-In 1980, Birx earned an Doctor of Medicine from the Penn State Milton S. Hershey Medical Center.
+Birx received a Bachelor of Science degree in chemistry, completing her undergraduate studies in two years, at Houghton University (then Houghton College).
+In 1976, while enrolled at Hershey Medical School, Birx married fellow medical student and future cardiologist Bryan Dudley Raybuck, whom she had met at Houghton.
+In 1980, Birx earned a Doctor of Medicine from the Penn State Milton S. Hershey Medical Center.